Jayant1408/3D_Object_Detection_With_LiDAR_Data/README.md

 ### Stable Features Identified:
 - **Rear bumpers** and **tail lights** consistently appeared across vehicles with high-intensity returns in LiDAR.
 - Other features such as roofs and license plates varied more depending on angle and distance.

-### Range Image Findings:
-- The **intensity channel** helped isolate strong reflectors like metal surfaces.
-- Several frames demonstrated how these intensity cues improved the BEV map's clarity.

 Additional figures and discussion are available in the midterm report directory.